NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

    tapis files list agave://designsafe.storage.default/tg457427/archive/jobs/job-507792d1-35b0-4dc0-abd2-421cfba7ddc3-007

-In this folder you will see a long file name ending in **.out**.
-This you can download with the **tapis files download**.
+In this folder you will see a long file names ending in **.out**.
+You can download these files using the **tapis files download** command.
 The results of the file I submitted is as shown below.

 .. literalinclude:: ./assignments/c5/results.json